ryanshea10/Sticks-AI/README.md

 # Sticks-AI
-AI to play the classic, kid-favorite playground game.
+AI to play the classic kid-favorite playground game.